-B) Once each quarter, put your all into promoting and supporting a big fundraising event.
+B) Once each quarter, put your all into promoting a big fundraising event.

 Using MailChimp or your preferred contact management system, ask every friend, family member, client and prospect to join you in supporting the cause by not only inviting them to donate but by inviting them to JOIN YOUR TEAM.
 I like to do this by creating an energetic (usually silly) video explaining the cause and inviting people to join me at the fun event.
 I put that video in the email.
 If I'm asking them to join a team, the team always has a costume theme, like this one...

-***Do this max 4x EACH YEAR.
-If you truly put your all into a fundraising campaign, you'll see why you shouldn't bother trying to participate in more than four each year.
-Plus, your friends, family, clients and prospects don't want you bugging them more often than that!
+If you truly put your all into a fundraising campaign, you'll see why you shouldn't bother trying to participate in more than 2-3 each year.
+Plus, your friends, family, clients and prospects don't want you bugging them to participate and/or donate more often than that!

 C) Take TONS of photos at each charity event.

 This is NOT so that you can use them to pump your own tires.
 These photos will be the keys to multiplying awareness of the cause you are supporting year after year.
 Social Media rules the world nowadays, and it's all about photos.
 For example, in 2016 I signed up for a 100km road bike ride for Branch Out Neurological Foundation.
-I asked a hundred people to join my team but because I'm not a road biker, neither are any of my friends.
-So they were all like, "I didn't know you were into road biking!" and I was like, "I'm not but you should totally do this with me!" and they were like, "You're nuts!".
+I asked a hundred people to join my team but because I'm not a road biker and none of my friends were, they were all like, "I didn't know you were into road biking!" and I was like, "I'm not but you should totally do this with me!" and they were like, "You're nuts!".
 Needless to say, I was a one woman team for last year's #branchybiketour.
 However, I got tons of great photos throughout the bike ride and everyone saw how much fun it was.
-This year, there are 8 of us on our bike team and we are on track to raise $10,000 for Branch Out!
+In 2017, my bike team had EIGHT members!!
+And we raised $10,000 for #neuroscience research!
 All because I bought a pair of padded bike shorts, pedaled 100km by myself while posing for a bunch of great photos.
 That's $10,000 that otherwise wouldn't have been put towards paying tuition for neuroscientists studying Parkinson's, MS, Lyme disease and hundreds of other neurological disorders!
 (Feel free to help us reach or exceed this goal by clicking here!)

 Moral of the story: Intentional investments of your time and money will pay you returns in the form of